-The DJINN project is one partner to the 3-project cluster:
+The DJINN project is a member of the 3-projects cluster:

 Advancements in aerodynamics, aeroacoustics and